 If you are divorcing or going through a civil partnership dissolution, sorting out what the financial and property arrangements will be in the future can be very difficult and stressful.

 It is crucial that any settlement is properly documented to ensure you can rely on it in the future.
 If you are divorcing or dissolving a civil partnership this will be by means of a court order.
 If this is agreed this can be done by a consent order approved by the court.
 (If agreement can’t be reached ultimately either of you can ask the court to make a decision about the financial settlement, by making an application for a financial remedy order).
 If you are separating but not going through a divorce or dissolution at this stage a settlement would be reached by an agreement called a deed of separation.

-Call us on 0161 930 5151, e-mail us on email@example.com or complete our online form to discuss your financial and property matters upon divorce and how to protect you and your family.
+Call one of our family law specialists on 0161 930 5151, e-mail us on firstname.lastname@example.org or complete our online form to discuss your financial and property matters upon divorce and how to protect you and your family.

 There are different ways of dealing with the family home depending on the circumstances of the case which can include: